-1. Pick-up a sample bottle: You can pick-up your sample bottle during normal business hours (8a.m.-4p.m.) at the Conservation District Office, located at 216 N. 2nd Street in McConnellsburg.
-The cost of the sample bottle varies depending upon the tests you’d like performed and payment is due the day you pick up the bottle(s).
+1. Pick-up a sample bottle: You can pick-up your sample bottle during normal business hours (8:00 AM – 4:30 PM) at the Conservation District Office, located at 173 Snowy Lane, McConnellsburg.
+The cost of the sample bottle varies depending upon the tests you would like performed (scroll down for list of tests) and payment is due the day you pick up the bottle(s).
 You will also receive a form that needs to be completed and sent with the sample.

 It is recommended that anyone utilizing a well or spring should have their water tested for total coliform every year.
 Other tests can be performed depending on specific problems or concerns (see table below).

 2. Collect your sample: In the morning on the first Wednesday of the month, collect a sample of your water from your kitchen sink (or other water source of concern) and place the sample in your refrigerator until you are ready to drop your sample off.
 Fill out the form provided.

 3. Drop-off your sample bottle: Bring your water sample back to the Conservation District Office by noon on that same day and we will arrange to have your sample delivered to the lab.

 *** Remember: Samples can only be dropped off the first Wednesday of each month.
 Collecting your sample first thing in the morning and keeping your sample cold will result in a more accurate test.

 If you have questions about having your drinking water tested, please contact Jennifer Sheeder at 717-325-6088

 |Total Coliform Bacteria plus E. coli – Total coliform bacteria test is a primary indicator of the suitability of drinking water for consumption.
 The presence of E. coli indicates fecal contamination.

 |Nitrate – Often an indicator of manure or fertilizer.
 High concentrations can be particularly dangerous for babies under 6 months old (“blue baby syndrome”).